CityOfOrlando-2025/COOL/documentation/docs/backend/RoleManagementAPI.md

     }
 ```
 ---
-### Changing User Role
+### Update User Role
-This function allows the admin to update the user's role in the system.
+This function allows an admin to update the role properties in the system.
 <br>

      PATCH https://website.com/api/user_role